-The excellent pain relieving properties combined with its reduced risk profile make buprenorphine a valuable tool in the management of the Chronic Pain Experience.
+Buprenorphine's excellent pain relieving properties combined with its reduced risk profile make it a valuable tool in the management of the Chronic Pain Experience.

 Buprenorphine comes in two under-the-tongue or sublingual forms: Subutex, which is composed of only buprenorphine, and Suboxone, which is a combination of buprenorphine and naloxone (both FDA approved in US for opioid use disorder [OUD]).
 There are also forms that can be placed on the inside of the cheek (Belbuca- FDA approved in US for chronic pain) and a patch worn on the arm (Butrans- FDA approved in US for chronic pain).